-Trump team to wrap up impeachment trial defence as Bolton controversy simmers
+Trump team nears end of impeachment trial defence; Bolton controversy simmers

 Romney told Reuters on Tuesday that the idea of a “one-for-one” witness deal, with one witness called by Democrats and one by Republicans, “has merit,” but added: “I wouldn’t suggest any particular names.”

-“It mainly only comes up after we’re done talking about everything else,” said Larry Nearhood, a volunteer for Democratic presidential candidate Pete Buttigieg.
-“It’s just in the background.”

-Still, most Americans want to see witnesses in the trial, according to a Reuters/Ipsos poll.

-Reporting by David Morgan, Patricia Zengerle, Susan Cornwell, Richard Cowan, Karen Freifeld, Eric Beech, James Oliphant; Writing by Doina Chiacu and Susan Heavey; Editing by Peter Cooney and Will Dunham
+Reporting by Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld, David Morgan, Patricia Zengerle and Richard Cowan; Writing by Will Dunham; Editing by Peter Cooney, Jonathan Oatis and Bernadette Baum